cek16b/lesson4_javascript1/README.md

 ### Course Title:
 Web Application Development

 ### Assignment Date:
-(Month Day, Year)
+(October 13, 2017)

 ### Student Name:
-(First and Last Name)
+Clayton Kuhlmeier

 ### Project Description:
-(In your own words, briefly describe the assignment.)
+For this project I made an online expense calculator

 ### View Project:
-(Replace this statement with your GitHub Page URL that was created when you published the project.)
+cek16b.github.io

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. I learned how to create a program on a website through JavaScript
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. I am still getting use to using github
 3. (Briefly describe a lesson/concept learned in this lesson.)